About King County

 How can I search for someone recently arrested in King County, Washington?

-Mugshots or booking photos for individuals arrested in King County can be obtained through the King County Sheriff's Office.
+Mugshots or booking photos For people arrested in King County can be obtained through the King County Sheriff's Office.
 The Sheriff's Office may provide access to these records via their public records request process.
-Additionally, some information might be available through the King County Department of Adult and Juvenile Detention's online portal, depending on the case and privacy regulations.
+Some information might be available through the King Department of Adult and Juvenile Detention's online portal, depending on the case and privacy regulations.

 In King County, you can obtain a criminal background check through the Washington State Patrol's Criminal History Records Section.
 The process involves submitting a request through the Washington Access to Criminal History (WATCH) online system.
 This service provides access to conviction records and arrest information for the state of Washington, including King County.